jgj1018/TIL/GeneralCrucialMemo.md

 - In many ways, the communication between bounded contexts, both technical and organizational, is more important for teams starting out on a project than the bounded contexts themselves.
 Information that context maps provide can enable teams to make important strategic decisions that improve the success of a project.

 - Domain-Driven Design (DDD) focuses on managing the challenges of building applications with complex domain logic by isolating the business complexities from the technical concerns

+- DDD is about discovering what you need to write, why you need to write it, and how much effort you should use.

+-  The true value of DDD lies in the creation of a shared language, specific to a context that enables developers and domain experts to collaborate on solutions effectively.
+Code is a by-product of this collaboration.
+The removal of ambiguity in conversations and effortless communication is the goal.

+- - The biggest issue that contributes to legacy code and technical debt is how it’s organized.
+Code is easy to write, but without due care and attention to how it is structured, it can become extremely hard to read.
+Understanding about context enables you to isolate unrelated concepts so that models are more pure and focused. (...)
+Code that is easier to maintain and read will allow teams to deliver value faster, which is the essence of DDD.

+- Don’t be afraid to use the same concepts and names in different contexts.
+The most important thing teams need to know about is that they should protect their boundaries.

+- Without a shared language, you cannot create a shared model.
+This shared vision of the problem enables the capturing of implicit concepts and collaborative problem solving.
+The process of creating a language is a direct result of collaboration between the development team and domain experts.

+- Trying to collaborate on knowledge crunching with anyone other than a domain expert can be a wasted effort.

+- Simple problems require simple solutions

+- Of course, you are free to talk to your stakeholders about DDD, but it’s best to focus on the need for collaboration.
+The success of a product falls on the commitment level of the business and its experts; this is how you sell DDD.

+- the key to applying DDD is to start simple.
+Do the simplest thing possible until you encounter complexity or ambiguity.

+- Understanding the state of the software solutions already in production is essential to making informed decisions on how you will integrate your product.
+The best way to capture the landscape is by creating a context map.

+- It is important for the stakeholder to trust the domain expert and regard this person as an expert.

+- The result of tackling a problem from various angles is not the creation of a perfect model but instead the learning and discovery of concepts in the problem domain.
+This is far more valuable and leads to a team able to produce a useful model at each iteration.

+- The mental model that was created between you and your domain expert should be reflected in code with the same terminology, language, and concepts.
+Once it turns the mental model into code, the development team may find that the model does not meet the needs of the scenario, and it needs to make a new concept or change an existing one.
+Because of the use of the UL and the shared understanding of the model throughout the team, communication with the domain expert is easy, and the new solution can be validated in collaboration and without translation.
+The update to the code model is reflected in the mental model, and the two models evolve together.

+- <span style="color:red">If you are working in a legacy codebase or are integrating with a legacy code, it is vital to ensure that your code is not contaminated by the mess that already exists.
+(If there is mess; remember that legacy doesn’t mean bad code!)
+It may be tempting to clean up the legacy codebase, but this is a task that can quickly become time consuming and distract from your real goal of introducing new functionality.
+Instead, lean on the anticorruption layer pattern to create a boundary between your new code and the existing code.
+This protection boundary enables you to create a clean model that is isolated from other teams’ influences.</span>

+- Don’t strive for perfect code; strive for perfect boundaries.

+- be careful of premature refactoring.
+Don’t refactor until you know enough about the domain, and don’t become preoccupied with applying design patterns.
+Delaying refactoring can also reveal which areas of the code change most often and why.
+With this knowledge, you can make more informed design changes to your codebase.

+- Passion is contagious; if you commit to spend time with your domain experts to understand a domain at a deeper level and can show how this results in a more expressive codebase then your team will follow.